Sales-Led GTM Trends in 2026

 The global economy is heading into 2026 with moderate growth projections, but this optimism comes tempered by some headwinds.
 Inflation looms, capital costs remain elevated, and economic gatekeeping has become the new normal.
 The era of cheap capital and growth at all costs is firmly behind us.

-One of the economic growth drivers, artificial intelligence, has moved decisively from experimental testing to the operational stage.
+One of the drivers of economic growth, artificial intelligence, is rapidly moving from experimental testing to the operational stage.
 What was in testing phases in 2025 is now being implemented at scale.
-AI is no longer a nice-to-have capability; it sits at the heart of GTM execution.
-AI is affecting all trends listed below, either directly or behind the scenes.
+AI is quickly becoming the heart of GTM execution.
+As such, AI is affecting all trends listed below, either directly or behind the scenes.

-Against this backdrop, a handful of major trends are reshaping sales-led GTM in 2026.
+Against this backdrop, five major trends are reshaping sales-led GTM in 2026.
 While the impact varies across industries and markets, these forces are changing how sales-led organisations operate, engage buyers, and drive growth.

 The Trust Crisis Escalates